lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 began to plunge into this amazing world, without even assuming how far it would go.

-In the beginning, the same approach used to work with with bare-metal was still good.
-The only difference was that you had virtual servers instead of physical ones .
+In the beginning, the same approach used to work with bare-metal was still good.
+The only difference was that you had virtual servers instead of physical ones.
 Gradually, the number of servers grew.
 Old methods began to take too much time.
 This situation stimulated the appearance of provisioners, which simplified and accelerated the process of setting up servers and installing software.